munificent/craftinginterpreters/book/closures.md

-3.  **We found an upvalue whose local slot is *below* the one we're looking for.** Since the list is sorted, that means we've gone past the slot we are closing over and thus there must not be an existing upvalue for it.
+3.  **We found an upvalue whose local slot is *below* the one we're looking for.** Since the list is sorted, that means we've gone past the slot we are closing over, and thus there must not be an existing upvalue for it.

 In the first case, we're done and we've returned.
 Otherwise, we create a new upvalue for our local slot and insert it into the list at the right location.